brianleroux/wtfjs/posts/2011-02-11-all-your-commas-are-belong-to-Array.md

     "" + String(undefined) + "," + String(undefined) + "," + String(undefined) + "," + String(undefined)

-Which ends up being ",,," (which evaluates to true, as it matches).
+Which ends up being ",,," (which evaluates to `true`, as it matches).

 Lastly, adding just one more level of WTF to this post, you can also accidentally (or intetionally?) add an expression within Array's constructor function (and you can also omit new, as the spec also says: "When Array is called as a function rather than as a